Skatoony: Format

 If the contestant finishes with time remaining and gets ten questions right, the contestant wins a prize, offered at the start of each episode.
 If a contestant finishes with the ten correct answers in under 45 seconds, they are further honoured with being called "#1 Skatoony Quiz Champ Champion".
+This only happened once in the show's history in the North American version of "Quizoo."

 Note that the games used in each round and the contestants' interactions are based on the number of child contestants remaining, and that the game always ensures that a child contestant will always be the last remaining contestant.
-Sometimes, for the third round, it can be either 1 child vs 1 toon, or 2 children vs each other.
+Sometimes, for the third round, it can be either one child vs. one toon, or two children vs. each other.
 In addition, it is typical for the second-round challenge to be rigged against an animated contestant, leading to their elimination as well.

-In Skatoony North America, the prize for winning the Skatoony Quiz Champ Challenge in the first season is an iPod Touch; later seasons have refused to disclose the grand prize.
+In Skatoony North America, the prize for winning the Skatoony Quiz Champ Challenge in the first season was an iPod Touch; later seasons have refused to disclose the grand prize.
 Other merchandise from Teletoon shows are also awarded to the contestants for their participation.

-In the British version, the Prizes were like this:
+In the British version, the prizes were: